Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Next is the short coat, the hairs of which are longer than the smooth coat but still lie flat to the body.
 The hairs tend to be coarser than the smooth coat.
 Among those breeds considered short-coated are Labrador retrievers, beagles, Belgium Malinois and certain types of terrier.
 As with the smooth coats, these breeds shed heavily.

 Lastly in the short coat varieties is the wire hair coat, which is mainly seen on terriers and certain sporting dogs.
 These dogs have a soft undercoat that sheds seasonally and a stiff or coarse topcoat.
 The outer guard hairs need to be hand stripped to keep the dog's coat in good condition.
 Cairn terriers, border terriers and the Otterhound all have a wire-coat.

 The combination coat type is that where the dog's fur is made up of long silky hairs and short smooth hairs.
 A good example of this is the Golden Retriever, who has long hair over much of the body, but smooth short hair around the head and face.
 The Australian Shepherd, Papillon and Cavalier King Charles Spaniel also fall into this category.

-The silky smooth coat is long but single-layered, and tends to be shorter on the face and body, but long on the legs and undercarriage.
+The silky smooth coat is long but single-layered.
+It tends to be shorter on the face and body but long on the legs and undercarriage.
 It can be prone to getting tiny knots.
 The silky coat is primarily seen on spaniels and setters.

 The long or drop coat is continuously growing and is considered non-shedding, though this may not always be the case.
 The hair hangs close to the body.
 Breeds with this type of coat include the Bearded Collie, the Yorkshire Terrier and the Lhaso Apso.
 These dogs may be trimmed for neatness.